-In November, the Clackamas Dogs Foundation (CDF) established a $20,000 Emergency Vet Fund to help cover these costs, and in no time at all the shelter has begun to see how valuable this fund is for helping the dogs in their care.
+In November of 2017, the Clackamas Dogs Foundation (CDF) established a $20,000 Emergency Vet Fund to help cover these costs, and in no time the shelter saw how valuable this fund would be for helping the dogs in their care.

 Sam, a black Labrador retriever mix, was surrendered by his owner to the shelter.
 Sam was happy and active, but our veterinary staff could not diagnose why he kept urinating blood.
 Thanks to the Emergency Vet Fund, the shelter was able to send Sam to an outside clinic to get x-rays and found that he had two large bladder stones.
 That information saved Sam’s life.
 CCDS’s veterinarian was able to remove the bladder stones and send Sam on his way to a new home and a much more comfortable life.